beausievers/SAMPL/README.md

 ## Requirements

-All scripts were tested on Mac OS 10.14.6.
+All code was tested on Mac OS 10.14.6.
 Library requirements are listed in `requirements.txt`.

 ## File structure